trustoverip/spec-up-t-website/docs/various-roles/general-guide.md

 ## Remove `xref`

 Removing an `xref` from the text is something you'll do via the text editor.
-If you want to update the xref and make it point to the current version of the external reference, remove the current reference that might point to an older version:
+However, if you want to update the xref and make it point to the current version of the external reference, remove the current reference that might point to an older version:

 ```bash
 npm run removexref -- "termValue" "externalSpecValue"